AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/06-default_values.rst

   * So how does Rust pick the default?

-* Default value specified by user when creating :rust:`enum`
+* Default value specified by programmer when creating :rust:`enum`

   .. code:: rust